bcumming/kb-poc/docs/tools/index.md

 # Tools

+!!! todo
-Documentation for tools like the following
+    Documentation for tools used on the vClusters, including:

-* debuggers
-* profilers
+    * slurm
-* uenv CLI tool
+    * uenv
     * container engine

-!!! note
+    * debuggers and profilers

-    We document the tools and their interfaces here, but we don't put all the documentation for a tool here. ie.g Documentation on how to build software using uenv, is in another section. ie.g Documentation on how to use Podman to build containers, is in another section.
+    We document the tools and their interfaces here, but we don't put all the documentation for a tool here.

+    * e.g Documentation on how to build software using uenv, is in another section.
+    * e.g Documentation on how to use Podman to build containers, is in another section.